 Blue Care Kenmore.
-Indoor and outdoor
+Brisbane Dementia Murals indoor and outdoor

 >> The brief: Mural A) Turn the outside exit into “something else”, so residents no longer see the door.
 Mural B) Transform the inner hall into a cosy seating nook.
 Blue Care Kenmore manager, Cassie, wanted the Sharron’s Blue Care Rothwell fireplace, but with different memory cues, a real clock and, something for the adjoining wall.